The Privacy Silo Becomes the Re-Identification Threshold

 The paper argues that for non-coordinated binary randomized-response mechanisms, de-anonymization becomes inevitable once the number of silos exceeds the threshold.
 That is a narrow formal statement, not a slogan.
 Its force is still broad: if every silo independently optimizes its own release rule, no one is managing the person-level risk produced by the system of releases.

 Coordination does not have to mean a central surveillance authority.
-It can mean shared privacy budgets, release registries, data-use agreements, cross-silo risk review, common threat models, and refusal to publish certain combinations even when each isolated publication looks safe.
+It can mean shared privacy budgets, release registries, data-use agreements, cross-silo risk review, common threat models, output suppression rules, deletion propagation, and refusal to publish certain combinations even when each isolated publication looks safe.
 The unit of governance has to match the unit of harm.
 If the harm is person-level re-identification across institutions, then silo-level approval is the wrong approval layer.

 This is also a warning for AI training and evaluation pipelines.
-Model builders often want many privacy-preserving sources: public records, app telemetry, brokered datasets, institutional logs, and synthetic or federated derivatives.
+Model builders often want many privacy-preserving sources: public records, app telemetry, brokered datasets, institutional logs, clean-room outputs, synthetic datasets, federated updates, and differential-privacy summaries.
 A privacy claim attached to each source is not enough.
 The combined corpus can create a new inference surface.

 What It Does Not Prove